laravel/docs/upgrade.md

 **Likelihood Of Impact: High**

-Laravel 11 no longer supports Laravel Stripe 14.x.
+Laravel 11 no longer supports Cashier Stripe 14.x.
 Therefore, you should update your application's Laravel Cashier Stripe dependency to `^15.0` in your `composer.json` file.

 Cashier Stripe 15.0 no longer automatically loads migrations from its own migrations directory.
 Instead, you should run the following command to publish Cashier Stripe's migrations to your application: